 Note: Students do not need to complete the entirety of their prep courses prior to beginning upperdivision major requirements.
 However, courses may have prerequisites or recommended requisites that students should complete or consider before enrolling.

-Course Options

-In order to facilitate review of available paths of study, course listings are presented below by section - grouped first by topic area across departments, then second by department with full course descriptions.
+Course Options grouped first by topic area across departments, then second by department with full course descriptions.